precondition/precondition.github.io/_posts/2020-11-01-home-row-mods.md

 However, this particular example highlights a potential problem with retro tap.
 In many popular desktop environments, the start menu is brought up by tapping the GUI key.
 A user of this kind of desktop environment who would like to send "a" by retro-tapping `LGUI_T(KC_A)` would accidentally open up the start menu and type "a" in its search bar.

 What if you use another way to bring up the start menu?
 You'll still have a problem with the Alt key which is used for navigating through menus of graphical applications.
 You can avoid accidental pop-ups of the menu when retro-tapping the alt mod-taps by disabling the functionality in the apps settings.
 For example in Firefox, it can be done by going in `about:config` and turning `ui.key.menuAccessKeyFocuses` to `false`.
-Not all apps offer the possibility of disabling Alt's tapping behaviour though.
+Apps rarely offer the possibility of disabling Alt's tapping behavior though.

 The Alt and GUI modifiers aren't the only problem, think of the mouse too.
 The firmware that's running on your keyboard cannot tell that you have clicked or scrolled the mouse wheel while holding down a mod-tap key.
 All it sees is that you've been holding down a mod-tap for more than the tapping term and released it without pressing any other key in between.
 As we now know, this is the cue for the firmware to activate the tapping function of the mod-tap in question if retro tap is enabled. <kbd>Ctrl</kbd>+<kbd>Left-Click</kbd> to open a link in a new tab or <kbd>Shift</kbd>+<kbd>Scrollwheel</kbd> to scroll sideways would thus be accompanied with unintended letters.